lukasoppermann/html5sortable/README.md

 HTML5 Sortable jQuery Plugin
 ============================

-This is a fork of the original html5sortable project with [various patches added from the community](#differences-from-the-original-version).
+This is a fork of the original html5sortable project with [various patches added from the community](#contributors).
+It also contains an AngularJS version.

 Work is preventing me to give this attention at the moment so if you'd like to help comantain drop me a line.